1

 What degree do you need to be a sensory scientist?

-A sensory scientist typically holds at least a bachelor's degree in food science, chemistry, psychology, or a related field.
-Advanced roles may require a master's or doctoral degree, along with skills in sensory evaluation methods and data analysis.
+A sensory scientist typically needs at least a bachelor's degree in fields such as food science, chemistry, psychology, or a related discipline.
+Advanced roles may require a master's or doctoral degree, along with skills in sensory evaluation, statistical analysis, and experience with sensory testing methods.

 What is the difference between Sensory Lab vs Sensory Scientist?